liljaylj/codestats.nvim/README.md

 ## Setup

+1) Go to your profile at [Code::Stats web site](https://codestats.net/my/profile) and copy your username in url bar.
-1) Get a Code::Stats account and copy your API key from the [Code::Stats machine page](https://codestats.net/my/machines).
+2) Copy your API key from the [Code::Stats "Machines" page](https://codestats.net/my/machines).

-2) Install and configure code-stats-nvim
+3) Install and configure `codestats.nvim`

 ```lua